 - adjustable temperature control

-Adjustable temperature control allows you to better handle works of different nature.
-Larger wires and soldering pads require more heat, while finer soldering requires lower temperature to avoid overheat.
+Adjustable temperature allows you to handle works of different nature more accurately.
+Larger wires and soldering pads require more heat, while finer soldering requires lower temperature to avoid damage from overheat.

-The wattage (power) of a soldering iron is an indication of how much heat it’s capable of putting out.
-Higher wattage irons are usually better at “heavy duty” soldering, as it can heat up metal faster without too much temperature drop.
+The wattage (power) of a soldering iron is an indication of how much heat it’s capable of producing.
+A higher wattage iron is usually better at “heavy duty” soldering, as it heats up faster with less temperature drop.

 Soldering Iron Tips

-Soldering iron can be fitted with tips of different shape and size.
+A good soldering iron can be fitted with tips of different shape and size.
 Pointy tips generally are better for precise soldering.
-Larger and wider tips are better at dealing with bigger joints as heat can be transferred to the joint more efficiently.
+Larger and wider tips are effective for bigger jobs.

-I personally only use two tips for building and repairing mini quad stuff, a cone tip and a bevel tip.
+I personally only use two tips for building and repairing FPV drones: a cone tip and a bevel tip.

-If you need to do any extremely fine soldering, like replacing micro surface mount components, the cone tip is great for that.
+For extremely fine soldering, like replacing micro surface mount components, or soldering tiny wires to a processor on a flight controller, the cone tip is great for that.

 If you can’t get your hands on 63/37, 60/40 (60% tin and 40% lead) is also very good.

-When solder is heated up and melted completely, it will take some time for it to return to solid when we remove the Iron.
+When solder is heated up and melted, it takes time for it to return to solid.
 We call this period the plastic phase.

-There really isn’t any downside to 63/37 compared to 60/40, except it’s a tiny bit more expensive, but the price difference is so small it’s negligible.
+There really isn’t any downside to 63/37 compared to 60/40, it is a little bit more expensive perhaps, but the price difference is negligible.

-No Clean is similar to Rosin Core, and it basically means it should be safe to leave the residue on the solder joint.
+No Clean is similar to Rosin Core, and it basically means you don’t need to clean the solder joint as it should be safe to leave the residue on the solder joint.

 Solder Wire Diameter